Dutch guilder: Coins

+Post-war series

 In 1948, all half cents and 2 1/2 cents were taken out of circulation, though no further production of either denomination had continued after 1940 and 1942, respectively.
 New bronze 1 and 5 cent coins featuring Queen Wilhelmina on the obverse were issued, phasing out previous types.
 At the same time, new nickel 10 and 25 cent coins were introduced.
 In 1949, 1 and 2 1/2 guilder banknotes were introduced.
 Five years later, the silver 1-guilder coin was reintroduced, followed by the silver 2 1/2 guilder coin in 1959.
 The silver content was replaced with nickel in 1967, although no 2 1/2 guilder coins were minted in 1967 and 1968.
 The silver coins were demonetized in 1973.
 In 1950, Queen Juliana's profile replaced the image of Wilhelmina on the obverse (front) of all coins.

 In 1980, production of the 1-cent coin ceased and was demonetized three years later.
 Soon after, it was decided to replace the 5-guilder banknote with a coin of the same value.
 However, it was not until 1988 that a bronze-coated nickel 5 guilder coin was finally introduced.
 The 5 guilder banknote remained legal tender until 1995.
 The 2 1/2 guilder coin gradually began losing widespread use shortly after the introduction of the 5 guilder coin, and mintage figures for the denomination declined until the discontinuation of the guilder.
 1980 also saw a circulating two coin commemorative series of 1 and 2 1/2 guilder coins celebrating Queen Beatrix's ascension to the throne.

+Last series

 All circulating coins went through a complete redesign in 1982, a short while after Queen Beatrix's coronation.
 They depict abstract designs featuring grids and a layered silhouette profile of the Queen as opposed to the more formal designs of the previous generation of coins.
 Production of these coins ceased after 2001.